 Dogs have two kidneys inside their abdomen.
 These kidneys produce urine and send it down tiny tubes called ureters into the bladder, where it is stored until it is peed out through the urethra.
 If bleeding occurs in the kidneys, ureters, bladder, or other body parts that interact with the urinary tract, then this blood may be seen in the urine.

 Technically referred to as nephrolithiasis, kidney stones are not as common as bladder stones in dogs but they can still occur.
 They most often appear on X-rays taken for another concern as an incidental finding.
 Kidney stones can remain in the kidneys or pass into the ureters but both scenarios can cause your dog to pee blood.

-- Bladder Tumors - Tumors are growths of abnormal cells, and the bladder is unfortunately not exempt from these masses.
+Tumors are growths of abnormal cells, and the bladder is unfortunately not exempt from these masses.
 If a bladder tumor begins to bleed, this blood will come out in your dog's urine.

-- Prostatic Disease - Only male dogs have a prostate so this issue will only pertain to your dog if it is a boy.
+Only male dogs have a prostate so this issue will only pertain to your dog if it is a boy.
 The prostate is a gland that urine needs to pass through before being peed out.
 If the prostate is inflamed, enlarged, or diseased, blood may appear in the urine due to the unhealthy prostate.

 When bacteria gets into the kidneys of a dog, an upper urinary tract infection occurs and is called pyelonephritis.
 This type of infection can cause a dog to have blood in its urine since the kidneys are connected to the bladder.

-- Bladder Infections - Just like in a kidney infection, a bladder infection can cause a dog to pee blood.
+Just like in a kidney infection, a bladder infection can cause a dog to pee blood.
 Bacteria can irritate the bladder wall and cause the oozing of blood.
 A lower urinary tract infection is the most common reason why a dog may have blood in its urine.

-- Bladder Trauma - If your dog recently had a major trauma like being a bad fall or being hit by a car, the urinary tract may have been injured and have bleeding.
+If your dog recently had a major trauma like being a bad fall or being hit by a car, the urinary tract may have been injured and have bleeding.
 Some types of abdominal surgery that involve or are near the bladder or kidneys can cause irritation and inflammation may cause some blood to appear in your dog's pee.

 If you have a female dog that has not been spayed, you may see some blood when your dog urinates during her heat cycle.
 This is not necessarily an indication of a problem.

+If you notice blood in your dog's urine, contact your vet immediately.
 After a complete physical examination by your veterinarian, a urine sample will be collected and analyzed for abnormalities.
 Sometimes there isn't enough blood present for you to see in your dog's pee without the use of a microscope, so your dog may even have blood in its urine without you knowing it.
 Other times the urine will be so red that you think it contains nothing but blood.
 An X-ray or ultrasound may also be performed to check for tumors and bladder or kidney stones.

 Depending on the reason for the blood in your dog's urine, medications, surgery, or simply time may be necessary to make it stop.
 A dog that has had bladder trauma or is in its heat cycle will typically stop peeing blood after a few days or when the estrus part of the heat cycle ends.
 Dogs with urinary tract infections or prostatic disease most often require medications to decrease inflammation and kill the bacteria that is present and stones and tumors will typically require surgery.

+While there's not much you can do to prevent your dog from peeing blood, knowing risk factors can help you be more prepared should it occur.
 Female dogs, especially those with a recessed vulva, are at higher risk for urinary tract infections.
 Certain breeds of dogs are predisposed to having bladder issues that can cause them to pee blood.
 For example, Dalmatians, Shih Tzus, Miniature Schnauzers, Bichon Frises, Lhasa Apsos, and Yorkshire terriers are at-risk breeds for developing bladder stones and West Highland white terriers, Scottish terriers, Shetland sheepdogs, beagles, American Eskimos, and wire fox terriers are at risk for developing bladder tumors.
 Any breed of dog may be affected by bladder or kidney issues though, so the problem of peeing blood is not exclusive to any breed of dog.